 According to foodsafety.gov, soup can be stored for up to 3-4 days in the refrigerator.
 Additionally, the soup can be stored in the freezer for up to 3 months.

 How To Reheat Roasted Carrot Red Lentil Soup

 To properly thaw the soup, transfer from the freezer and into the refrigerator.
 Allow thawing for a day or so.
 Once completely thawed, cook the roasted carrot and red lentil soup over low heat until warm.

-If the puree is too thick, add a splash of water as it cooks over a low flame.
+If the puree is too thick, add a splash of water as it cooks over a low temperature.

-- Reduce heat to a simmer and cover pot with a lid Cook until lentils are tender, about 12 minutes.
+- Reduce heat to medium and cover the pot with a lid.
+Cook until lentils are tender – about 12 minutes.

-- In a high-speed blender, add the roasted carrots, cooked lentils, water from lentils.
-Finally, blend until smooth.
-Serve.
+- In a blender, add the carrots, lentils, water from lentils, and ginger.
+Blend until smooth, serve.

 - Feel free to use a bouillon cube you like.
 I typically use Edward & Sons’ Not-Chick’n Bouillon Cubes, but I ran out.
 I used your standard vegetable bouillon cube.

 Cookware Used In This Recipe